fpirotti/rRINEX/README.md

 ## Reads RINEX files

-Reads RINEX files and returns meta-information from header.
+Reads RINEX files

 ## Installation

 Please install with:

     install_github("https://github.com/fpirotti/rRINEX")

+Remember to install the correct version of Rtools for your system.